-The purpose-driven business series features a different Business for Good every Thursday to showcase their unique giving stories.
+The purpose-driven business series features different Businesses for Good to showcase their unique giving stories.
 We hope these stories inspire you with interesting, new and joyful ideas on how to integrate giving into your business.

 From giving seeds, to saying thank you, everything this business does creates small ripples of change for a better future.